OF DRILLED CONCRETE CORES

 3. Remove the stand, place the specimen directly on the guide rods and make another measurement as described in C2.

 4. Place the small auxiliary wheel on the specimen so the scribed marks on the wheel are in alignment.
 Rotate the specimen until the marks are again in alignment (1/2 revolution of the wheel) and make another measurement.
 Continue in this manner until eight measurements in addition to the center measurements have been made.
+If the core is not 4 inches in diameter (typically 3.75 or 4.25 inches), the DME may allow alternative methods to be used.

 5. Read each of the nine measurements directly to 0.10 in.
 (2.5 mm), and interpolate to the nearest 0.05 in.
 (1 mm) by estimation.